-Ryan Blaney won his first NASCAR All-Star Race Sunday night.
+Ryan Blaney won, or “netted” (pun very much intended) his first NASCAR All-Star Race Sunday night.
 And he had to do it twice.

 It was another lackluster All-Star Race on an intermediate track with a controversial finish that left several big-name teams with torn up equipment but fortunately no injured drivers.